Home

 It is important to get a Danish bank account set up quickly, so you have access to pay and receive money in Denmark free of charge (especially your salary - by law you must have a Danish bank account to receive a salary).

-How to book an appointment at a Danish bank?
+How to open an account at a Danish bank?

-EU registration certificate is the documentation of legal residence in Denmark and you can obtain it at the state administration office (SIRI) when moving to Copenhagen.
+EU registration certificate is the documentation of legal residence in Denmark and you can obtain it at The Danish Agency for International Recruitment and Integration (SIRI) when moving to Copenhagen.

 What to know about the visit to SIRI?

-Go to SIRI on Ellebjergvej 52, 2450 København.
+You can find the closest SIRI office and opening hours here.
 Make sure to bring with you all the prerequisites listed above.

 After the appointment, you should be able to walk out with an EU registration certificate that you can use to obtain CPR number (below).